 If you are starting with WordPress, it might seem a bit difficult for you.
-Also, there is a lot of dashboard setting on WordPress that might overwhelm you for the first time.
+Also, there are a lot of dashboard settings on WordPress that might overwhelm you for the first time.

 Even on WordPress, you have to be habituated with a number of technical terms like permalinks, blocks, widgets, etc.

 But all thanks to some effective WordPress Tools like Elementor that would ease the website-building process.
 Otherwise, if you have a decent technical background, WordPress is for you.

 Navigating WordPress for the first time is quite difficult for non-tech-savvy users as it relies on third-party tools.
 On the other hand, Shopify mainly focuses on newbie entrepreneurs.

 But benefits come with complications!
 Thus, if you want to grow, WordPress is appropriate for you.

 But we’ll make Shopify the winner as far as ease of use is concerned.

 Shopify vs WordPress: Pros & Cons